NguyenHoaiNam/Generate-new-configuration-Openstack/specs/generate-new-configuration.rst

 * *Answer 2*: ``oslo.config`` does not support us to define some configuration changes in somecase following:

-  - Mapping multi config values into one new values
+  - Mapping multi config values into one new values.
-  - The value of an option should be change as a compatible with new source code
+  - The value of an option should be change as a compatible with new source code.

-Example:
+So that we solve this problem then there must be config-mapping files for each projects to explain all necessary information as this demo file [3]_.

-For now, when an option is changed in new release there it will be declared as following:
+When an option is changed in new release there it will be declared as following:

 .. code-block:: python